Aastha-1411/Week-1/README.md

 **- Visualization:**
   - Static Pie Chart: A visually enhanced pie chart with title, legend, and custom colors for better readability.
   - Dynamic Pie Chart: Created using Plotly for interactivity, with hover tooltips displaying percentages and labels.
+The image of dynamic chart is uploded.

 ## Key Improvements
 - Automated label mapping for scalability and clarity.